Jeimer Candelario Player Props: Nationals vs. Twins

 Jeimer Candelario At The Plate

-- Candelario has an RBI in six of 19 games this year, with multiple RBI in three of them.
+- Candelario has picked up an RBI in 35.0% of his games this season, with more than one RBI in 20.0% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.